E$^2$M: Double Bounded $\alpha$-Divergence Optimization for Tensor-based Discrete Density Estimation

-To learn an appropriate $\mathcal{P}$ from samples, it is required to optimize natural measures between distributions, such as the $\alpha$-divergence~\cite{ amari2012differential, renyi1961measures, Erven2014renyi}, which is a rich family of measures that includes the KL and the reverse KL divergence and the Hellinger distance as special cases.
+To learn an appropriate $\mathcal{P}$ from samples, it is required to optimize natural measures between distributions, such as the $\alpha$-divergence~\cite{renyi1961measures, amari2012differential, Erven2014renyi}, which is a rich family of measures that includes the KL divergence, reverse KL divergence, and the Hellinger distance as special cases.
 The $\alpha$-divergence thereby enables to adjust the modeling to be mass-covering or mode-seeking by controlling the scalar $\alpha$~\cite{li2016renyi}.
-Although the usefulness of the $\alpha$-divergence is well recognized in the machine learning community~\cite{hernandez2016black, li2017dropout, wang2021alphanet, gong2021alphamatch, cai2020utilizing}, technical challenges remain in its optimization due to the $\alpha$-power terms in the objective function.
-For instance, one can employ the $\alpha$-EM algorithm~\cite{matsuyama2000spl,Matsuyama2003alpha}, which is a generalized EM algorithm based on the $\alpha$-log likelihood to optimize the $\alpha$-divergence.
-However, this approach rarely yields closed-form update rules because of the non-linearity of the $\alpha$-power dependent terms.
-Similarly, the multiplicative update (MU) for the $\alpha$-divergence~\cite{kim2008nonnegative} has no guarantee to provide closed-form update rules when the model has mixture of low-rank structures because the $\alpha$-power dependent terms in the associated auxiliary function does not decouple.
-As a result, optimization of the $\alpha$-divergence often relies on gradient-based methods~\cite{daudel2021infinite, daudel2021mixture, sharma2023development}.
-However, this requires careful learning rate tuning.

-To address the above challenges, we propose a generalization of the EM algorithm, called the \emph{E$^2$M-algorithm}, for $\alpha$-divergence optimization, relying on double upper bounds of the objective as opposed to the standard EM-procedure relying on a single upper bound, as shown in Figure~\ref{fig:histogram}(\textbf{b}).
-Our additional upper bound in the E$^2$M algorithm circumvents existing difficulties by enabling us to relax the $\alpha$-divergence optimization into conventional KL divergence optimization, which is tractable via the standard EM algorithm.
-Furthermore, to perform the M-step effectively, we exploit that the optimization in each M-step coincides with a tensor many-body approximation~\cite{Ghalamkari2023Many} that decomposes tensors by a representation with reduced interactions among tensor modes.
-We derive the exact closed-form solution for the many-body approximation that appears in the M-step for the Tucker and TT decompositions.
+Although the usefulness of the $\alpha$-divergence is well recognized in the machine learning community~\cite{ hernandez2016black,li2017dropout, cai2020utilizing, gong2021alphamatch, wang2021alphanet}, \TL{its optimization is more challenging \GK{compared to KL divergence} optimization due to the $\alpha$-power terms in the objective function}.